Top five best cheap wireless security cameras for 2020

 You don't need to spend a fortune if you're looking for a good security camera to help you keep your home safe.
 In fact, there are some great cheap models that can give their more expensive rivals a run for their money.
 However, it's worth finding a camera that not only captures great-quality footage, but is simple to use, too.

 There's not much difference between models when it comes to size or shape, but choosing the right camera for your needs will depend on its range of features.
-In the table below, we've picked our top five cheap wireless security cameras for 2017, all of which cost less than £150.
+In the table below, we've picked our top five cheap wireless security cameras, all of which cost less than £130.
 From models with optical zoom to battery-powered cameras, you're bound to find something to suit you.

 If you're looking for a simple model that won't break the bank but still takes great video, night or day, you'll find the best models here.
 We've also highlighted the Don't Buy security cameras that are worth avoiding.